abhishekrathore/fullstackbootcamp2019/00_WEB_BASICS/2_CSS/README.md

 ## 9. Change Width in Percentage

-Change width of list to 50% and check as shown in output
+Change `width` property of list to 50% and check as shown in output

 ### Output